 The slave state is certainly not something to be celebrated, but rather something to be mourned.
 It is, however, not something to be forgotten either.
 To get a true picture of the history of Savannah, you must understand the part slavery played in the city’s past, as well as the bravery and unbreakable spirit of the Gullah Geechee.

-Here are more than twelve places to visit in Savannah to learn more about the peculiar institution, and Gullah culture.
+Here are some places to visit in Savannah to learn more about the Gullah culture.
 Be sure to contact museums prior to visiting.
 Some have uncommon hours, so be sure to confirm they are open during your visit.

 Former Montmollin Building at City Market.
 Once the slave market owned by John Montmollin and Alexander Bryan, this building is now part of the trendy City Market business district.
 Many Gullah Geechee were marched up the stairs and sold here.